 Verrucae are typically painless, but the disruption they cause to the skin if one develops on a weight-bearing area such as the ball or the heel of the foot, can cause a sharp, burning pain.
 The pressure of weightbearing can cause the resulting hard skin to protrude painfully into the skin.

 Verrucae are harmless and will spontaneously heal over time without treatment, but can persist for years.
 The general policy in the UK is to only treat them when they are causing pain.
-There are a number of treatments available for warts.
-However, no single treatment is 100% effective, and sometimes the wart may return.
-The aim of treatment is to remove the wart without it returning and without leaving any scarring.
+There are a number of treatments available.
+However, no single treatment is 100% effective, and sometimes they may return.
+The aim of treatment is to remove the verruca without it returning and without leaving any scarring.
 Treatments include, acids, cryotherapy and surgery.

 Some treatments may cause side effects such as mild pain, blistering and skin irritation around the wart.